Hengle/Nexus-Security.github.io/content/posts/2016-09-09-zedge-ringtones-wallpapers-5546-ad-free.md

 ZEDGE Ringtones Wallpapers 5.54.6 \[Ad Free\] APK For Android

-"ZEDGE â¢ is the most reliable app to easily personalize your phone, tablet or other mobile device with wallpapers, ringtones, alarms and free sounds."
-Join more than 200 million people who trust ZEDGE â¢ all over the world.
+"ZEDGE ¢ is the most reliable app to easily personalize your phone, tablet or other mobile device with wallpapers, ringtones, alarms and free sounds."
+Join more than 200 million people who trust ZEDGE ¢ all over the world.
 \+ Search or browse millions of custom-sized wallpapers to match your phone's home screen or lock screen.
 \+ Admire popular wallpapers for your home screen or lock among categories such as: scenery, abstract art, motivational quotes, sports, entertainment as well as live wallpapers and other images.
 \+ Preview and quickly set wallpapers for your home screen or lock screen from the app!
-\+ Easily set ringtones and notification sounds in the ZEDGE â¢ app, including ringtones for each contact.
+\+ Easily set ringtones and notification sounds in the ZEDGE ¢ app, including ringtones for each contact.
-\+ Gather your ringtones, alarms and other favorite sounds in My ZEDGE â¢ to access them from any device or share them with your friends.
+\+ Gather your ringtones, alarms and other favorite sounds in My ZEDGE ¢ to access them from any device or share them with your friends.

 **Supported Android**